ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 3. Install cert-manager

    cert-manager is used to add certificates and certificate issuers as resource types in Kubernetes clusters.
-   You can install it with one single command.
+   It simplifies the process of obtaining, renewing and using those certificates.
+   It can issue certificates from a variety of supported sources, i.e. Let’s Encrypt, HashiCorp Vault, Venafi.

+   In our case it will issue self-signed certificates to our Kubernetes deployments to secure the communication between the different deployments.

+   Before the installation, you need to add the Jetstack repository and update the local Helm chart repository cache. cert-manager has to be installed in a separate namespace called ``cert-manager`` so one should be created as well.
+After the installation you can check the status of the installation.

    ::